ConnorNelson/kanak-dojo/intro-to-computing/level-1/.info/2-registers.md

 mov rbx, rax
 ```

 This instruction copies the value from the RAX register to the RBX register.
-It's essential to note that the value in RAX remains unchanged; we've merely created a copy in RBX.
+It's essential to note that the value in RAX remains unchanged; we've simply created a copy in RBX.

 Now craft the instruction which stores the value {{ target_rax }} into the RAX register.